andygrunwald/TrendingGithub/README.md

   },
 ```

-All this settings mentioned above are necessary to use the twitter API and to setup a tweet by your application.
+All these settings mentioned above are necessary to use the Twitter API and to set up a tweet by your application.
-You can get those settings by [twitters application management](https://apps.twitter.com/).
+You can get those settings by [Twitter's application management](https://apps.twitter.com/).

 ### Redis